-Setting out clear way-of-work guidelines—and ensuring that your entire team is onboard—alleviates confusion and is crucial to creating a functional office space.
+Setting out clear way-of-work guidelines—and ensuring that your entire team is onboard—alleviates confusion and is crucial to creating a functional, efficient office space.

 A great example of comfort within the workplace comes from Kaiser Permanente.
 They will soon champion their “Thrive Center”—their national headquarters in downtown Oakland where 7,000 employees will work.
 The Thrive Center will span nearly 1.7 million square feet with completion expected in 2023.

 But more importantly?
 The Thrive Center’s design.
 According to an article from VatorNews, “the initial building renderings of the interior are focused largely on the idea of biophilic design, bringing natural elements inside, and the layout of the building is built to be more human and focused on this type of mental health awareness and positivity.”

 VatorNews believes looking forward, “these types of initiatives will just keep improving as they become standard in the industry.”